AJMG-95/GifsApp/README.md

 - Giphy API (https://developers.giphy.com/): A public API that provides access to a large collection of GIFs on various topics and categories.
 - TypeScript: A typed superset of JavaScript that compiles to plain JavaScript and facilitates the development of robust and scalable applications.
 - HTML5 and CSS3: The standard languages for web content creation, used for the structure and design of the application's user interface.
+- Bootstrap (https://getbootstrap.com/): A popular CSS framework for building responsive and mobile-first websites, providing pre-designed components and utilities to streamline web development.
 - Git: A distributed version control system used for tracking changes in the source code and team collaboration.
 - GitHub: A code hosting platform that provides version control and collaboration tools for developers.
 - SVG Loaders (https://samherbert.net/svg-loaders/): An SVG loader library that provides a variety of customizable loading animations to enhance the user experience during content loading.